 Keeping an Eye on the Ball

-Warby Parker’s brand is built on an exceptional narrative which never strays from its closely-protected image.
+Warby Parker’s brand is built on an exceptional narrative that never strays from its closely protected image.
 From its initial story about one of the founders being unable to afford glasses for the first semester of his MBA to the current retail stores which resemble libraries rather than eyewear shops, the company remains true to its values.

 Warby Parker has shown unwavering commitment to executing its underpinning pillars.
 The co-founders spent eighteen months developing their brand and product prior to launch.
 Everything from price point to in-house design was researched and debated.
 As MBA students, they were skilled in planning and delivery.
 One of them, Neil Blumenthal, had previously been director of a non-profit that distributed glasses to the needy.
 Having visited eyewear factories around the world, he knew the business well.
 Warby Parker continues to execute its narrative and remain true to its core values in four key areas.

 The company hires employees who exhibit empathy, thus ensuring a better customer experience.
 One customer, for example, confided that her car had been stolen.
 Within days, Warby Parker had sent her a gift card for her local bar.
 Warby Parker’s personalized emails and video replies to customers have become a social media sensation.
 Such innovations have resulted in over 50% of Warby Parker’s sales coming from word of mouth.